On This Page

 Nurses in every setting demonstrate their commitment to continually improving their nursing practice by engaging in practice reflection, and by setting and achieving learning goals.

-Every nurse registered in the General or Extended classes is required, under the Registered Health Professions Act, 1991, to participate in QA.
+Every nurse registered in the General or Extended Class is required, under the Regulated Health Professions Act, 1991, to participate in QA.

 The College consulted with nurses across the province to develop its QA Program, which is designed to: